 Nursing Informatics at Kwantlen Polytechnic University

-Kwantlen Polytechnic University offers The BSN and BSN Post Baccalaureate Nursing Programs which integrate both theory and practice of Nursing Informatics across the program
+Kwantlen Polytechnic University offers The BSN and BSN Advanced Entry Nursing Programs which integrate both theory and practice of Nursing Informatics across the program

 in BC, Canada.
 The faculty of the BSN Nursing Programs fully support that Nursing Informatics is central to nursing in the various domains of practice.
 Since 1996, Kwantlen Polytechnic University faculty have integrated Nursing Informatics into all semesters of the program.